top of page

 Each parent and child would have their own colour sand in a smaller container (something like a shot glass or a miniature milk bottle would work well), and would then take it in turns to pour their sand into a larger container (such as a jar, vase or even a decanter).

 All the different layers of sand combined together symbolise the individuals of the family joining together as one new unit.
-You’ll then be able to keep your sand container as a permanent decoration for your home together.
+You’ll then be able to keep your sand container as a permanent decoration for your home together to be enjoyed long after the wedding.

 5. A Naming Ceremony